 According to the Anti-phishing Working Group latest report, phishing attempts hit an all-time high in December 2021; Attacks have tripled since early 2020.
 In today’s reality, phishing attempts occur on a daily basis, reaching people via their private and company email accounts.

 Phishing prevention refers to measures taken to protect individuals and organizations from falling victim to phishing scams.

 Attackers may choose to employ various types of phishing attacks.
 The attacks will usually use a common set of phishing techniques, but vary concerning their targets and the channels leveraged in the attack.

-Examples for types of phishing attacks include:
+Examples of phishing attacks include:

 - Email phishing – a classic example of phishing where a malicious message that looks legitimate, lures victims to click a link, open a file or provide their valuable credentials;

 - Spear phishing – phishing targeted to a specific person that the attacker has prior knowledge of;

 - Whaling – in this type of phishing attack the attacker targets high-profile personas, such as C-level executives.